-However, this capacity must be fully exercised in early puppyhood for dogs to feel entirely comfortable in our presence.
-Puppies who are intensively socialized will almost always learn the ins and outs of communication.
-But puppies who do not spend lots of quality time early on with a variety of humans can sometimes become fearful later on.
+However, this capacity for communication with humans must be exploited early in puppyhood for dogs to develop life-long comfort in the presence of people—and especially of strangers.
+Puppies that are properly socialized will almost always learn the ins and outs of communication.
+But young puppies that do not spend a great deal of quality time with a wide variety of humans may sometimes develop life-long fear of us.

-An alternative I often employ was developed either by veterinarian Dr. Ian Dunbar or renowned dog trainer Suzanne Clothier, both of whom employ the technique (but both of whom attribute its discovery to the other.)
-Regardless, the method relies on clearly communicating to a stressed, potentially reactive dog that he is free to NOT move closer to or meet the new guest.
-And I have seen it succeed spectacularly as part of a comprehensive strategy for in-home introductions.
-Here’s how it works:
+A different strategy was developed either by veterinarian Dr. Ian Dunbar or renowned dog trainer Suzanne Clothier, both of whom employ the technique—but both of whom attribute its discovery to the other.
+Regardless, the method relies on clearly communicating to a stressed, potentially reactive dog that she is free to NOT move closer to or meet the new guest.
+I have seen it succeed spectacularly as part of a comprehensive strategy for in-home introductions.

 First impressions are just as important for dogs as they are for people.
 Therefore, the one change I have made from Dr. Dunbar and Suzanne Clothier’s original strategy is that the houseguest meets your dog outside of your home for a brief walk.
 (In fact, with rare exceptions, I meet ALL my clients and their dogs outside of the home because this reduces the territory aggression and guarding that many dogs naturally feel.)